-navigation training finding your way around in poor visibility can be far easier and more fun to learn than you think.
-In just a couple of days you can have the whole map and compass thing de-mystified and be comfortable navigating around the hills with your smartphone as your primary tool.
+navigation training learning how to find your way around a mountain in poor visibility can be far easier to learn than you might think.
+In just a couple of days you can have the whole map and compass thing de-mystified and become comfortable at navigating around the hills.
 You'll learn essential techniques such as how to walk on a bearing and how to pace or time the distance you've covered.
-And just as important, you'll learn how to pick out the safest route to your
+You'll also learn how to pick out the safest route to your